timescale/docs/promscale/query-data/query-metrics.md

 | 2021-01-27 18:43:42.389+00 |           0 |       500 | {208,43,51,216}   |          43 |     51 |         216 |
 ```

-In this output, each row includes a `series_id` field, which uniquely identifies
+Where:
-its measurements label set.
-This enables efficient aggregation by series.
+* `series_id` uniquely identifies its measurements label set.
+This enables
+efficient aggregation by series.

-Each row also includes a `labels` field, which contains an array of foreign keys
+* `labels` field, which contains an array of foreign keys to label key-value
-to label key-value pairs making up the label set.
+pairs that make up the label set.

-While the `labels` array is the entire label set, there are also separate fields
-for each label key in the label set, to simplify access.
-These fields end with
+* `<LABEL_KEY>_id` are separate fields for each label key in the label set, to simplify access.
-the suffix `_id` .

 ## Query values for label keys
 Each label key is expanded into its own column, which stores foreign key